ibm-cloud-docs/vpc/security-groups.md

 1. In the **Protocol** section, select **ALL**.
 1. In the **Source type** section, select **Security group**.
 1. Click **Create** to apply these changes.
-1.

-For more information on setting up security group rules using the CLI, see the VPC CLI reference to [Add a rule to a security group](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference#security-group-rule-add).
-For more information on setting up security group rules using the API, see [Create a rule for a security group](https://cloud.ibm.com/apidocs/vpc/latest#create-security-group-rule){: external}.

 ## Related links
 {: #sg-related-links}